 Akyrviron was created during the summer of 2010 by Kevin Partier as a solo project when plans for a full band never came to fruition.
-The project aims to embody themes of power and harmony in equal measure, with the energy of melodic metal moderated and contrasted by soundscapes of layered synthesizers, orchestral elements, and folk influences.
+At it’s heart, it is an atmospheric symphonic/power metal project with a focus on soundscapes and harmony.

 Akyrviron grows alongside me as a person.
-Thus, newer songs may be stylistically different from their predecessors, but will retain the fundamentals and overall vision to the best of my ability.
+Thus, newer songs may be stylistically different from their predecessors, but will always retain the original core vision.

-The purpose behind the music is to inspire mental and spiritual strength, grounding, and equanimity.
+The music serves as a spiritual anchor for myself and a vessel for mental strength, grounding, and equanimity.
 I aim to make it an antidote to the chaotic realities of existence we are often mired in.

 Akyrviron (ack-eer-ver-on, although pronunciation doesn’t matter) is an entirely fictional name that came about from my interest in fantasy RPG games.